Multi-clocked Guarded Recursion Beyond {\omega}: Encoding Coinductive Types

 using clock irrelevance of $A$ in the second line.
 In the model, universal quantification over clocks distributes over binary sums of types, but this is not directly provable in the type theory unless one encodes sum as a $\Sigma$-type indexed by booleans and uses clock-irrelevance for booleans.
 In this paper we will just consider this an axiom, and so it proves correctness of the encoding of the coinductive delay monad.
 The model also verifies that $\forall\kappa$ commutes with $\later^{\kappa'}$, and this can be proved internally if the rule for tick application is extended as in~\cite{CubicalCloTT}.
 In this paper we will look at conditions for $\forall\kappa$ commuting with quotient inductive types, in particular monads induced by algebraic theories.

-On the propositional side, one can prove that $\forall\kappa$ commutes with conjunction, and both forms of universal quantification.
+On the propositional side, one can prove that $\forall\kappa$ commutes with conjunction, as well as universal quantification over clocks as well as ordinary variables.
 Similarly to the case of types, the model also verifies that $\forall\kappa$ commutes with disjunction and $\later^{\kappa'}$.
 Existential quantification is more difficult.
 In Clocked Cubical Type Theory, existential quantification can be encoded using $\Sigma$ and propositional truncation, and both of these can be proved to commute with clock quantification.
 In the extensional model clock quantification does not commute with propositional truncation (see Example~\ref{ex:prop:trunc} below).
 We will see, however, that by varying the indexing ordinal of the model, it is safe to assume commutativity with quantification over sets of small cardinality.
 E.g., by indexing over $\omega_1$ (the first uncountable ordinal), clock quantification commutes with existential quantification over countable set.
 We first look at what is needed for applications.